zmitchell/tinkering.xyz/content/optimization-story.md

 - [Transition dipole moments](https://en.wikipedia.org/wiki/Transition_dipole_moment) of certain molecules
 - Positions of certain molecules

 From this information I can calculate the [absorption spectrum](https://simple.wikipedia.org/wiki/Absorption_spectroscopy) (how much light is absorbed at each wavelength) and the [circular dichroism (CD) spectrum](https://en.wikipedia.org/wiki/Circular_dichroism).
-We don't need to get into what CD is right now, just know that it's another spectrum I calculate.
 Once I have these spectra I compare them against experimentally measured spectra to see how accurate our modeling techniques are.

-As is common in physics, part of this research entails figuring out how many details we can ignore and still get an answer that looks mostly correct.
+As is common in physics, part of this research entails figuring out how many details we can safely ignore.
 Reducing the FMO complex to an 8x8 matrix already throws away a huge number of details, but they happen to be details that we can't calculate in a reasonable amount of time.
 An exact calculation would require diagonalizing a 1,000,000x1,000,000 matrix.
 Woof.

 This brings us to my current task.
 I know that the simulations and experimental spectra don't match perfectly, so I wondered if I could fit small tweaks to the Hamiltonian in order to get them to match.
 If those tweaks are within the modeling error of the simulations, that's great and it means we're on the right track.
 If not, it means we're leaving out important details.

 Here's the problem, though, sometimes this fit takes 8 hours to complete.
-The goal is to run the simulations in about 5 minutes (\~100x speedup) while still being able to read the code.
+The goal is to run the simulations in about 5 minutes (\~100x speedup) without doing anything too crazy.
 We've found our rabbit hole, let's dive in!

 ## Problem description
 First let's describe the shape of my data.
 A complete configuration consists of: